 The valve should be periodically checked for proper operation.
 This can be easily done by reducing the spring compression from its current pressure setting.

-Eventually the poppet should open and begin to discharge liquid or gas under pressure.
-Make sure that the discharge is properly piped to a safe area in order avoid any personal injury.
-If the poppet fails to open with the adjusting screw sufficiently backed out and the valve is under pressure, the poppet is probably frozen or corroded in place.
+Eventually the poppet must open and begin to discharge liquid or gas under pressure.
+Make sure that the discharge is properly piped to a safe area in order avoid any personal injury